rngesus-wept/puflantu/artifacts/crab.md

 ## Pre-game draw

-*Rummaging sounds... tiles clicking against one another*
+*Rummaging sounds... tiles clicking against one another*  // Is this going to be part of the script that we give them?
 Rat: I got X!
 Rat: X receive-1S!
 Rat: `"X" ywmit!`

 Lion: I got P!
 Lion: P possess-1S.
-Lion: `"P" qwmyn.`
+Lion: `"P" qwmyn.`  // qwmyn -> qymun

 Pidgey: Ah, an A - looks like I'll be going first.
 Pidgey: Ah, "A" PST take-1S; first-ADV FUT play-1S-DEP be_likely-3S.